Glyphipterix simpliciella: Distribution

 This quite common species can be found in the western part of the Palearctic realm and is common in much of Great Britain and Ireland.
+This species is also found in New Zealand.

 Habitat

 These small moths mainly inhabit flower meadows, especially with buttercup and there are often many on one flower.

 Description

 Glyphipterix simpliciella has a wingspan of 6–9 mm. and can reach a length of 3–4 mm.
 These tiny cryptic moths have dark brown forewings with a slightly metallic sheen.
 They also show a black apical spot and five white or silvery streaks along their costa, two across the dorsum and one in the posterior corner of the wings.
 The hindwings are dark grey, with grey cilia.
 Both sexes are similar.

 This species is rather similar to Glyphipterix equitella and Glyphipterix schoenicolella.